 Tassel earrings are popping up in all the high street shops but instead of buying them why not make your own?
 Artist Anchalika O’Connell loves to create jewellery inspired by Thai culture and has kindly given us this colourful, DIY tassel earrings project for you to make.
-They’d make fab little presents, especially for Mother’s Day which is fast approaching.
-Grab your fave threads and make this quick evening project.
+They’d make fab little presents for any occasion, so grab your fave threads and make this quick evening project.

 Check out our latest blog posts for more funky content and inspiring DIYs: